-The decrease in current assets is related to expenditures exceeding revenues in the General Fund in the current year.
+The decrease in capital assets is related to depreciation in the current year.

-The decrease in capital assets is mainly the result of depreciation in the current year.
+The increase in current assets is related to revenues exceeding expenditures in the General Fund in the current year.

-The decrease in non-current liabilities is related to the principal payments on long-term debt in the current year.
+The decrease in non-current liabilities is related to the principal payments made in the current year.